 Puerto del Carmen is the most famous and largest of all Lanzarote’s seaside towns.
 It has everything you need: beaches, casino, shopping, fun activities, zoo, golf….
 What’s more, the town is central enough to easily explore the whole island.

-The town is quite large.
+The town is quite spread out.
 It takes a long time to get from the marina to the other end.

 - See top-rated accommodations in Puerto del Carmen

-- or read our article with our 12 favorite hotels (coming soon)
+- or read our article with our 15 favorite hotels

 Playa Blanca

 Playa Blanca is our favorite destination.
-We really like the town’s atmosphere, its pretty beaches, its seafront promenade, its restaurants…
+We love the town’s atmosphere, its pretty beaches, its seafront promenade, its restaurants…

-It too offers plenty of activities, including a water park.
+It also offers lots of activities, including a water park.

-On the other hand, it’s further south, which adds 30min to 45min to the journey when we explore the north.
+However, it’s further south, which means an extra 30min to 45min return journey when we explore the north.

 - See top-rated accommodations in Playa Blanca